wiz0u/WTelegramClient/FAQ.md

 If for some reason, we received them in incorrect order, messages are kept in memory until the requested missing messages are obtained.
 If those missing messages are never obtained during the session, incoming messages might get stuck and lost.
 - SecretChats file data is only valid for the current user, so make sure to pick the right file *(or a new file name)* if you change logged-in user.
-- If you want to accept incoming Secret Chats request only from specific user, you must check it in OnUpdate before:
+- If you want to accept incoming Secret Chats request only from specific user, you must check it in OnUpdates before:
 `await Secrets.HandleUpdate(ue, ue.chat is EncryptedChatRequested ecr && ecr.admin_id == EXPECTED_USER_ID);`
 - As recommended, new encryption keys are negotiated every 100 sent/received messages or after one week.
 If remote client doesn't complete this negotiation before reaching 200 messages, the Secret Chat is aborted.